Efficient Off-Policy Q-Learning for Data-Based Discrete-Time LQR Problems: Algorithm Analysis

-\begin{thm} Let the matrix $V_i$ in (\ref{Theq}) be constructed using data $\{ x_k,u_k \}_{k=0}^\eta$ collected by applying a PE input of order $n+1$ to the system (\ref{linsys}) and such that no vector $z_k=[x_k^\top \quad u_k^\top]^\top$, $k=0,\ldots, \eta$, is a multiple of another.
+Equation (\ref{thmatzy}) is a special case of the generalized Sylvester equation \cite{SaCha:20} and algorithms to solve it efficiently are well known.
+To summarize, the set of $\eta$ equations in Step 5 of Algorithm 1 can be solved by solving (\ref{thmatzy}).
+In the following theorem, we show that the procedure in Algorithm 1 guarantees the existence of the solution $\Theta^{i+1}$.

+\begin{thm} Consider Algorithm 1.
+Let the matrices $Z$ and $Y_i$ be defined as in (\ref{matrixz}) and (\ref{matrixy}), respectively, using data $\{ x_k,u_k \}_{k=0}^{N-1}$ collected in Step 2 of Algorithm 1.
 Moreover, assume that matrix $K^i$ in (\ref{qthi}) is stabilizing.
-Then, the solution $\Theta^{i+1}$ of (\ref{qthi}) exists and is unique. \end{thm} \begin{proof} By Lemma \ref{lemwil}, a PE input implies that the matrix
+Then, the solution $\Theta^{i+1}$ of the set of equations (\ref{qthi}) exists and is unique, and can equivalently be computed by solving (\ref{thmatzy}). \end{thm} \begin{proof} By Corollary \ref{corsol}, a stabilizing matrix $K^i$ implies that the matrix equation (\ref{thmat}) has a unique solution $\Theta^{i+1}$.
+As described above, a nonsingular matrix $Z$ implies that the solution of (\ref{qthi}) is equivalent to the solution of (\ref{thmatzy}).
+The proof is completed by the fact that a nonsingular matrix $Z$ exists by Lemma \ref{lemwil}. \end{proof}